solidquartz/StudyLatte/README.md

 ![The StudyLatte Study Room](https://github.com/solidquartz/StudyLatte/blob/main/client/public/docs/studylatte-studyroom.png?raw=true)

 In StudyLatte, everyone shares a synced up, customizable timer.
 There is even an instant message feature for break time.
 The beautiful images make the experience more immersive and relaxing.
-We used React, Sass, Chakra UI, and Socket IO with Express to make this experience come to life.

 ![Closeup of the StudyLatte Timer](https://github.com/solidquartz/StudyLatte/blob/main/client/public/docs/studylatte-timer.png?raw=true)

+## Getting Started

+1. Fork this repository, then clone your fork of this repository.
+2. Install dependencies with `npm install` in both the client and server folders.
+3. Start the web server using `npm start` while in the server folder.
+Repeat in the client folder.
+4. Go to <http://localhost:3000/> in your browser.

+## Tech Stack

+- React
+- Express
+- JSX
+- Sass
+- Chakra UI
+- PostgreSQL
+- Socket.IO
+- Formik
+- Yup

 ## Final Thoughts